Sharpe (novel series): Relationships and family

 During the early years of the Peninsula Campaign, Sharpe's affections are torn between a Portuguese courtesan, Josefina LaCosta, and the Spanish partisan leader Teresa Moreno (Sharpe's Eagle, Sharpe's Gold).
 Teresa bears Sharpe a daughter, Antonia (Sharpe's Company), in 1811, and marries Sharpe in 1812, but is murdered a year later by Sharpe's longtime enemy, deserter Obadiah Hakeswill (Sharpe's Enemy).
 Sharpe leaves his daughter to be raised by Teresa's family, and, as far as is known, never sees her again.
 Over the same period, Sharpe also has liaisons with an English governess, Sarah Fry (Sharpe's Escape); Caterina Veronica Blazquez, a prostitute who has beguiled Henry Wellesley, Sir Arthur's brother (Sharpe's Fury); and the French spy Hélène Leroux (Sharpe's Sword, Sharpe's Honour).

 For some years, Sharpe carries a small portrait of Jane Gibbons, taken after he murders her treacherous brother (Sharpe's Eagle).
 In 1813, he returns to England to fetch replacements, and meets, elopes with, and marries Jane (Sharpe's Regiment).
 Sharpe remains faithful to his second wife, but after he is falsely accused of theft and murder, she embarks on an adulterous affair with his former friend Lord John Rossendale and steals the fortune Sharpe had entrusted to her.
 It is while searching for evidence to clear his name that Sharpe meets and falls in love with Lucille Castineau, the widow of a French officer killed in Russia (Sharpe's Revenge, Sharpe's Waterloo).

 Although unable to marry Lucille while Jane lives, Sharpe settles down with her on her family estate in Normandy.
 They have two children, Patrick-Henri, who becomes a French cavalry officer (and a character in Bernand Cornwell's The Starbuck Chronicles), and Dominique, who ultimately marries an English aristocrat.
 By 1861, Patrick-Henri, then a colonel in the Imperial Guard Cavalry observing the Union and Confederate armies during the American Civil War, mentions that his mother is "very lonely", so it may be assumed that Sharpe has died sometime before that date.
 (The Sharpe Companion gives Sharpe's year of death as 1860, though this is never stated in any of the books.)
-This is contradicted in the television adaptation Sharpe's Challenge, set in 1817, in which Sharpe states that Lucille has already died.
+This is contradicted in the television adaptation Sharpe's Challenge, set in 1817, in which Sharpe states that Lucille has already died, but considering this production is not based on any book (only taking a few characters from Sharpe's Tiger) its canonicity is dubious.